portalfreak014/calebpfohl/arabic/docs/MARKETING_STRATEGY_AND_ROADMAP.md

 - **Home:** Clear value proposition, current coverage, CTA, benefits, trust statement.
 - **Study:** Unit selection and the recommended next activity.
+- **Glossary:** Browse book-derived vocabulary by unit and chapter, with Arabic and English displayed exactly as recorded in the source glossary; link into matching chapter quizzes when available.
 - **Progress:** Completed work, weak areas, recent activity, next suggested step.
 - **How it works:** Short user guide with a 2–3 minute first-session walkthrough.
 - **Coverage:** Units and study modes available now; planned content marked clearly as planned.